lupyuen/lupyuen.github.io/src/dsi.md

 _Anything else we should init at startup?_

-At startup our PinePhone Display Driver shall initialise these A64 Registers for MIPI DSI...
+Actually we should turn on the MIPI DSI Controller BEFORE setting the Video Mode.
+At startup our driver shall set these registers...

 -   __DSI_CTL_REG__ (Offset `0x00`):